paulvanbladel/aurelia-auth/README.md

 #### On NPM this module is also called [aurelia-auth](https://www.npmjs.com/package/aurelia-auth)

 ## What is aurelia-auth?
-aurelia-auth is a token-based authentication plugin for [Aurelia](http://aurelia.io/) with support for popular social authentication providers (Google, Twitter, Facebook, LinkedIn, Windows Live, FourSquare, Yahoo, Github, Instagram ) and a local stragegy, i.e. simple username (email) and password.
+aurelia-auth is a token-based authentication plugin for [Aurelia](http://aurelia.io/) with support for popular social authentication providers (Google, Twitter, Facebook, LinkedIn, Windows Live, FourSquare, Yahoo, Github, Instagram ) and a local strategy, i.e. simple username (email) and password.

 aurelia-auth is a port of the great [Satellizer](https://github.com/sahat/satellizer/) library to ES6 and packaged as an Aurelia plugin.